edualvarado/inf633-2021-2022/index.md

 <a name="Introduction"></a>
 ### Introduction

-Welcome to the repository for the lab sessions of INF633!
+Welcome to the official page for the lab sessions of INF633!

-Here, you will find a brief introduction to install and setup Unity, in addition to some quick tips and examples for those who didn't use this game-engine before.
+The goal of this project is to create, starting from a flat empty terrain, one with interesting features, objects and dynamic, living creatures all interacting together.
+For this, multiple edition tools will be created and basic principles of animation and crowd simulation used to give life to the virtual world.

-Part of this information, in addition to all the content of the course sessions, tasks descriptions and tips can be found in the official page for the lab course:[https://edualvarado.github.io/inf633-2021-2022/](https://edualvarado.github.io/inf633-2021-2022/)
+In this page, you will find the same introduction to install and setup Unity that you can find also in the README.md of the repository at [https://github.com/edualvarado/inf633-2021-2022](https://github.com/edualvarado/inf633-2021-2022), and also the description and content for each lab session.

 <a name="InstallingUnity"></a>
 ### Installing Unity